Search for a command to run...

 Common practice is to review your will every 3–5 years, or sooner if a major life event occurs.
 Common triggers for updating include:

 With WillAgent, updating takes 15 minutes: edit in your WillBoard and re-notarize.
-Update pricing starts at $160 (60% off original).
+Update pricing is $200 flat.

 No. Florida does not require you to file or register your will before death.
 Simply keep it in a safe, accessible place.

 Your executor files it with the probate court after death.
-The self-proving affidavit (included) simplifies this process.
+The QC custody mechanism (§732.523) (included) simplifies this process by providing self-proving admissibility without needing to locate witnesses.

 WillAgent is a technology platform, not a law firm.
 The information provided here is for educational purposes only and does not constitute legal advice.
 Consult an attorney for advice specific to your situation.